 Option #3: Monk fruit

-While it’s derived from a round, green fruit grown for centuries in Southeast Asia, it is a relatively new sugar substitute on the market.
-Also called luu han guo, monk fruit was generally dried and used in herbal teas, soups and broths in Asian medicine.
-It was cultivated by monks in Northern Thailand and Southern China, hence it’s more popular name.
+While it’s derived from a round, green fruit that’s been grown for centuries in Southeast Asia, monk fruit is a relatively new sugar substitute on the market.
+Also called luo han guo, monk fruit was generally dried and used in herbal teas, soups and broths in Asian medicine.
+It was cultivated by monks in Northern Thailand and Southern China, hence its more popular name.

-While the fruit in whole form contains fructose and sucrose, monk fruit’s intense sweetness – about 200 times as strong as sugar – is provided by non-caloric compounds called mogrosides, which can replace sugar.
+Although the fruit in whole form contains fructose and sucrose, monk fruit’s intense sweetness – about 200 times as strong as sugar – is provided by non-caloric compounds called mogrosides, which can replace sugar.
 In 1995, Proctor & Gamble patented a method of solvent extraction of the mogrosides from monk fruit.

 - It has a better taste profile, with less bitterness of after taste, than stevia.
 In fact, it is often mixed with stevia to reduce cost and blunt stevia’s aftertaste.

 - It is also mixed with erythritol to reduce expense and improve use in cooking.

 - It doesn’t cause digestive upset.

 - It is often mixed with other “fillers” like inulin, prebiotic fibres and other undeclared ingredients.

 - Be careful of labels that say “propriety blend” as it may have little active mogroside ingredients.

-Products: Granulated mixes with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit sweetened artificial maple syrup and chocolate syrup.
+Products: Granulated blends with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit-sweetened artificial maple syrup and chocolate syrup.